cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-6-nextcloud-jellyfin.md

 ```

-- Create the `timer` unit which will trigger the renewal event once in a month
+2. **Create a `timer` unit**: `/home/podman/.config/systemd/user/certbot.timer`

-`/home/podman/.config/systemd/user/certbot.timer`
+This timer will trigger the renewal event once a month.

 ```ini
 [Unit]